PortalTelemedicina/csharp-test/readme.md

 - Use your github to deliver this test
 - You can fork from here to get started
 - Try to keep your commits to a reasonable atomic capacity
 - Use as much best practices you see fit to address the commits and/or branch naming

-Feel free to ask me (*Marco Santana* - **marco@portaltelemedicina.com.br**) any question.
+Feel free to ask me (*Marcos Moritz* - **moritz@portaltelemedicina.com.br**) any question.

 You have 5 days counting from tomorrow to finish and deliver us the address of your github repository.
 Please, let us know if you need more time.

 *Thank you for giving us this opportunity to get to know you and your work.*